 Green ash.
 This is another tall-growing sun tree that is native to the southern U.S. Ash trees grow fast and will provide shade quickly.

 American persimmon.
-The persimmon is a medium-sized tree, growing to 60 feet (18 meters) at a maximum, but often only half that height.
+The persimmon is a medium-sized tree, growing to 60 feet (18 m.) at a maximum, but often only half that height.
 It loves sun, needs well-drained soil, and provides annual fruit.

 Sun and heat loving plants are abundant and that means that if you live in zone 8, you have a lot of choices.
 Make the most of your sunny, warm climate and enjoy these beautiful plants and trees.